GenSI-THUAIR/FLEX/README.md

 We have also discovered **two exciting features** of FLEX:
 1. **The scaling law** for the experience library: agent performance scales predictably with accumulated knowledge and revealing a path towards a collaborative experience ecosystem.
 2. **Intelligence Inheritance**: Distilled experience can be transferred between agents in a plug-and-play manner, enabling instant knowledge assimilation and bypassing redundant learning

 ## Getting Started
-We will release the code, datasets, trained experience libraries soon.
+We are very eager to open-source our code.
+However, it is currently undergoing a company-level review process at ByteDance, which may take some time (potentially a few months).
+We will release the code immediately once the approval is granted.
 Stay tuned!

 ## Citation